cultfamily-on-github/decentralized-open-source-ai-supporting-the-cultdao/README.md

 The explicit algorithm approach would be very time consuming for programmers resp. for [training data](https://github.com/cultfamily-on-github/cultmagazine-for-telegram/blob/main/node-nlp-server/training-data.ts) maintainers when compared to the model based approach because by using the model based approach we make sure that the [CULT Telegram Bot](https://t.me/cultmagazine_bot) can easily tolerate typos and unusual wording in general.

 ### Learning Opportunities
-If people are interested in contributing to this repository, they can explore, differentiate and apply [deep learning](https://www.youtube.com/watch?v=7sB052Pz0sQ) / reinforcement learning / supervised and unsupervised learning in order to improve assets like the [CULT Telegram Bot](https://t.me/cultmagazine_bot).
+If people are interested in contributing to this repository, they can explore, differentiate and reasonably combine [deep learning](https://www.youtube.com/watch?v=7sB052Pz0sQ) / reinforcement learning / supervised and unsupervised learning in order to improve assets like the [CULT Telegram Bot](https://t.me/cultmagazine_bot).

+In the specific context of Natural Language Processing (NLP) people can explore, differentiate and reasonably combine Natural Language Understanding (NLU) and Natural Language Generation (NLG).
+In the NLU context it might be interesting to continuously improve the intent matching and entity extraction as an open source contribution to [node-nlp](https://github.com/axa-group/nlp.js#readme).

 For people who like learning with flash cards the [fancy flash cards web app](https://github.com/cultfamily-on-github/fancy-flash-cards/blob/master/README.md) might be cool.